gigafied/minion/readme.md

 - Intuitive publish/subscribe model
 - this.__super() method support
 - Build tool for easy deployment (for browser-based applications)
-- Minion does all this, all while sporting a tiny footprint of 3.9k (minified and gzipped).
+- MinionJS does all this, all while sporting a tiny footprint of 3.9k (minified and gzipped).

 #### Currently Supported: